yuxuantaoisak/unit1/project/README.md

 ## ATM machine

 My client needs a software that allows him to deposit, withdraw, check balance, and keep track of records of transaction.
 I thought that a program that imitates an ATM machine in real life would achieve all of these functions.
+The main functions of the ATM machine include: deposit, withdraw, balance checking, graph, conversion rates, address book, and learn more about the cryptocurrency (XMR).
+These main functions were designed in order to fulfil the success criteria listed above.

+I first imported some python packages and functions defined in a document named my_lib to help with ceratin graphings, menu, and user validation process.
+After that, I designed the banner and menu using the functions imported.

+First, I set the initial value of

 ```.py